 5. Listen to your intuition.

-You are very intuitive, and your intuition knows best.
+As an introvert, you are probably very intuitive, and your intuition knows best.
 Let it guide your life and business.
 It won’t always make sense to your mind, but if you’re feeling a nudge, listen to it.

 Your intuition might be telling you to let go of a collaboration, go in a new direction, do something completely different than you are now, move to a different location, or surround yourself with different people.
 Whatever it is, you will save yourself some misery and confusion by listening to your gut early on.